Daviot/gobha-template/README.md

 # gobha-template

-A [Metalsmith](www.metalsmith.io) plugin to generate navigations in metalsmith from meta informations
+A [Metalsmith](www.metalsmith.io) plugin to replace Handlebar partials in the layouts and applys layouts to the files.
+Clone of metalsmith-layouts

 ## Installation